kuruparan/kuruparan.github.io/_pages/about.md

 Recent Updates
 ======

-Aug 2022 - Sucesfully defended 2 nd year  review of PhD
+Aug 2022 - Sucessfully defended 2 nd year  review of PhD

 Jul 2022 - Presented a conference paper on Domain generalization on MRI image segmentation at MIDL, Switzerland.